Updated July 31, 2023

 Difference Between Shares Duty vs Tariff

-- Import Duty: – The duty which is imposed on goods which are imported from other countries to the domestic country is popularly known as Import duty.
-Import duty is also called customs duty.
+- Import Duty: The domestic country popularly imposes a duty on goods imported from other countries, known as Import duty.
+Import duty is also referred to as customs duty.

-- Export Duty: – If goods are exported outside the country then the government will charge some taxes on those good such taxes are called export duty.
-This duty also called an excised duty.
-So export duty is nothing but the charges imposed on goods which are produced within the country.
+- Export Duty: If goods are exported outside the country, then the government will charge some taxes.
+Such taxes are called an export duty.
+This duty is also called an excised duty.
+So export duty is the charges imposed on goods produced within the country.

-There are several types of Tariff that government can impose and below two types of tariffs are important and regularly applied.
+There are several types of Tariffs that government can impose, and below two types of tariffs are important and regularly applied.

-- Specific Tariff: – Fixed Tariff on one unit of goods imported and vary according to a type of goods imported.
+- Specific Tariff: Fixed Tariff on one unit of goods imported and vary according to the type of goods imported.

 - Ad Valorem Tariff: Certain percentage of a tariff is calculated on the total value of the imported item.

 Let’s Say XYZ person is the importer of shoes, and he imports shoes to India total worth of Rupees 2,00,000.00, and the corresponding India tariff would be taxed percentage, which in this case, suppose 5%, so the duty of XYZ person, which he needs to pay to the government of India is Rupees 10,000.00

-- Recently US President sharpens trade war with China by imposing new tariffs of 200bn dollars on chines goods exported to the US market from China.
+- Recently US President sharpened a trade war with China by imposing new tariffs of 200bn dollars on Chinese goods exported to the US market from China.

 Head To Head Comparison Between Shares Duty vs Tariff (Infographics)